rpm-software-management/dnf/doc/conf_ref.rst

     :ref:`color <color-label>`

     Color of packages that are installed/upgraded/downgraded from remote repositories.
     This option is used during displaying transactions.
+Default is normal.

 .. _repo-options-label: